EventSaucePHP/EventSauce/docs/docs/testing/handling-exception.md

 ## Recording events on failure

-If you want to react to failures (exceptional cases) make sure you persist the aggregate in a `finally` class in your handler:
+If you want to react to failures (exceptional cases) make sure you persist the aggregate in a `finally` clause in your handler:

 ```php
 protected function handle($command)